crizyli/addressbook-level2/doc/UserGuide.md

 > Put a `p` before the phone / email / address prefixes to mark it as `private`. `private` details can only
 > be seen using the `viewall` command.
 >
-> Address must contain 4 parts: block, street, unit, postal caode, seperated by commas.
+> Address should be 4 strings seperated by commas, representing block(number and character only), street
+>(number and character only), unit (number and character and #), and postal code(fixed 6 numbers).
 >
 > Persons can have any number of tags (including 0)